 Spiderman was reintroduced to a new generation in 2002 with a movie - Tobey Maguire playing Peter Parker.
 The old "origin story" from the comic book (which was 40 years old) was doctored, tweaked, updated.
 Why not?

 After they made a few movies, they casually changed the origin story (again), and in 2012 Andrew Garfield was suppressing his British accent to play the part of Peter Parker, and Aunt May was played by Sally Field.
-The absence of Peter Parker's parents was explained in a dramatic backstory.
+The absence of Peter Parker's parents was explained with new background information.

-And after a few of these Andrew Garfield movies are made, suddenly (in 2016) there's a new Spiderman with a new origin story, and this time the actor really is a teenager (Tom Holland), and his Aunt May is played by Marisa Tomei, and Spiderman is given a special electronic suit by Tony Stark (Iron Man).
+And after a few of these Andrew Garfield movies are made, suddenly (in 2016) there's yet another Spiderman with a new origin story, and this time the actor really is a teenager (Tom Holland), and his Aunt May is played by Marisa Tomei, and Spiderman is given a special electronic suit by Tony Stark (Iron Man).

-Counting the original comic book origin story, this is the fourth iteration of Spiderman.
+Counting the original comic book origin story, this (Tom Holland) is the fourth iteration of Spiderman.

 It's the same with Jesus and his four different "origin" stories.